 - Candidates must not have any previous significant, individual research funding in the field of child and adolescent mental health.
 These include the following: NIMH/NIH funding (Small Grants, R-01) or similar foundation or industry research funding.
 Candidates who have received or are currently receiving "T32" funding support are eligible to apply.

-- Candidates must either be AACAP members or have a membership application pending (not paid by the award) and agree to submit a poster presentation on his or her research for AACAP’s 70th Annual Meeting in New York, New York, October 23-28, 2023.
+- Candidates must either be AACAP members or have a membership application pending (not paid by the award) and agree to submit a poster presentation on his or her research for AACAP’s 71st Annual Meeting in Seattle, WA, October 14-19, 2024.

 A proposal, no more than seven pages (single spaced, no less than 12 pt. font and 1" margins), including four pages of research strategy, a one-page detailed project timeline, a one-page budget and justification, and one page addressing the inclusion or exclusion of women and minorities.
 (References may exceed the page limit).

 - The research strategy should include the following sections: significance and specific aims; hypotheses; background and rationale; and a research plan (including data analysis plan).
 Research may be pre-clinical, epidemiological, or clinical.

 - The detailed project timeline should list tentative dates of all procedures for the proposed research project.
 These include but are not limited to: data collection processes; analysis of results; and final report writing.